“Safeguarding the rights of others is the most noble and beautiful end of a human being”

 - using drugs and/or alcohol

 - displaying inappropriate sexualised behaviour, such as over-familiarity with strangers, dressing in a sexualised manner or sending sexualised images by mobile phone (“sexting”)

 - they may also show signs of unexplained physical harm, such as bruising and cigarette burns

-If you have a concern about a student please contact the Designated Safeguarding Lead in school, as above.
+If you have any safeguarding concerns, please contact the Designated Safeguarding Leads in school, as above.